SpectralFormer: Rethinking Hyperspectral Image Classification with Transformers: Introduction

 For these reasons, we aim to develop a novel transformers-based network architecture, SpectralFormer for short, enabling the high-performance HS image classification task.
 SpectralFormer provides point-to-point solutions corresponding to the above two drawbacks.
 More specifically, SpectralFormer is capable of learning locally spectral representations from multiple neighboring bands rather than single band (in original transformers) in each encoded position, e.g., \textit{group-wise versus band-wise embeddings}.
 Furthermore, a cross-layer skip connection is designed in SpectralFormer to progressively convey memory-like components from shallow to deep layers by adaptively learning to fuse their ``soft'' residuals.
-The main contributions of this paper can be summarized as follows. \begin{itemize} \item We revisit the HS image classification problem from a sequential perspective and propose a fire-new transformers-based backbone network, called SpectralFormer, in order to substitute for CNNs or RNNs-based architectures.
-To the best of our knowledge, this is the first time that transformers (without any convolution or recurrent units) are applied to the HS image classification task. \item We devise two simple but effective modules in SpectralFormer, i.e., group-wise spectral embedding (GSE) and cross-layer adaptive fusion (CAF), to learn locally detailed spectral representations and convey memory-like components from shallow to deep layers, respectively. \item We qualitatively and quantitatively evaluate the classification performance of the proposed SpectralFormer on three representative HS datasets, i.e., Indian Pines, Pavia University, and University of Houston, with extensive ablation studies.
+The main contributions of this paper can be summarized as follows. \begin{itemize} \item We revisit the HS image classification problem from a sequential perspective and propose a new transformers-based backbone network, called SpectralFormer, in order to substitute for CNNs or RNNs-based architectures.
+To the best of our knowledge, this is the first time that transformers (without any pre-processing operation, e.g., feature extraction using convolution and recurrent units or other transformation techniques) are purely applied to the HS image classification task. \item We devise two simple but effective modules in SpectralFormer, i.e., group-wise spectral embedding (GSE) and cross-layer adaptive fusion (CAF), to learn locally detailed spectral representations and convey memory-like components from shallow to deep layers, respectively. \item We qualitatively and quantitatively evaluate the classification performance of the proposed SpectralFormer on three representative HS datasets, i.e., Indian Pines, Pavia University, and University of Houston, with extensive ablation studies.
 The experimental results demonstrate a significant superiority over classic transformers (with an increase of approximately 10\% OA) and other state-of-the-art backbone networks (at least 2\% OA improvement). \end{itemize}

 The remaining of the paper is organized as follows.
 Section II first reviews classic transformers-related literature and then details the proposed SpectralFormer with two well-designed modules for HS image classification.
 Extensive experiments are conducted with ablation studies and discussions in Section III.
 Section IV draws comprehensive conclusions and a brief outlook on future possible research directions.